 When the t-shirt arrived, however, I felt slightly stoopid myself realizing I’d inadvertently ordered a child’s size.
 Luckily, there were still a few weeks left before Christmas, and I had an idea.

-Just down the main road that connected the downtown area to my neighborhood by the lake, there was a little business in a little building over a little wine shop that was called Mary’s Magic.
-After a steep climb up the long flight of stairs on the left of the building, you entered into a warren of rickety old rooms housing Mary herself, and the seamstresses she employed “from the counties” – mountain women who liked to sew, gossip with one another, and pause for a cigarette in between their sewing projects.
+Just down the road that connected the downtown area to my neighborhood by the lake, there was a little business in a little building over a little wine shop that was called Mary’s Magic.
+After a steep climb up the long flight of stairs on the left of the building, you entered into a warren of rickety old rooms housing Mary herself, and the seamstresses she employed “from the counties” – mountain women who liked to sew and gossip with one another with pauses for a cigarette in between projects.

-Still needing one last gift for Leif, I brought the black t-shirt into her to see if she could make it into a pillow.
+Still needing one last gift for Leif, I brought the black t-shirt to Mary to see if she could make it into a pillow.
 She took it into her hands, turned it over and over, then laughed and said, well sure, why not.

-I don’t know how old Mary was at the time.
-With her graying hair and kind dark eyes behind her glasses, she’d reached that age known vaguely as ‘ageless.’
-What I did know, however, was that she was a great seamstress and full of piss and vinegar once she felt comfortable talking to you.
-Mary considered herself “mountain folk” and as an outsider, and a Northerner at that, it had taken her a while to warm up to me.
+With her graying hair and kind dark eyes behind her glasses, I don’t know how old Mary was; she’d reached that age known vaguely as ‘ageless.’
+What I did know, however, was that she was an excellent seamstress and full of piss and vinegar once she felt comfortable talking to you.
+Mary considered herself “mountain folk” and as an outsider, and a Northerner at that, it took her a while to warm up to me.

-Once she saw I was a repeat customer, one who was genuinely interested in hearing her stories, if she wasn’t too busy, she would entertain me with a tale or two of mountain life and culture.
-I took to calling her “Magic Mary,” an affectionate inversion of the name on her business sign.
+But once she saw I was a repeat customer, one who was genuinely interested in hearing her stories, if she wasn’t too busy, she would entertain me with a tale or two of mountain life and culture.
+I took to calling her “Magic Mary,” an affectionate inversion of her business name.

 Fortunately, I’d arrived with my slightly stupid t-shirt-to-pillow project on a not very busy day, and so I took the opportunity to ask Magic Mary about something I’d overheard not long before.